- Reverend Marianna Sempari, BFHP Interfaith Chaplain

-BFHP’s Interfaith chaplain works closely with Program and Intake staff to serve clients across all our programs and at each of our sites:
+BFHP’s Interfaith chaplain works closely with Program and Outreach staff to serve clients across the agency:

 Russell Street Residence